 - shellfish: cook until shells open on their own

 - Refrigerate or freeze perishable foods within two hours since purchase or preparation.

 - Make sure to dispose of food if you are unsure of its safety.

 One of the factors in controlling bacteria in food is maintaining safe temperatures.
-Bacteria grows very slowly at temperatures below 40 °F, multiplies rapidly between 40 °F and 140 °F, and ais destroyed at temperatures above 140 °F. To keep food out of this temperature “Danger Zone,” keep cold food cold and hot food hot.
+Bacteria grows very slowly at temperatures below 40°F, and is destroyed at temperatures above 140°F. To keep food out of this temperature “Danger Zone,” keep cold food cold and hot food hot.

 - Keep food cold in the refrigerator, in coolers, or on the serving line on ice.

 - Keep hot food in the oven, in heated chafing dishes, or in preheated steam tables, warming trays and/or slow cookers.

 Never leave perishable foods, such as meat, poultry, eggs and casseroles in the temperature “Danger Zone” for over 2 hours – only 1 hour if temperatures are above 90°F.